OctopusDeploy/blog/blog/2020-10/shaping-config-as-code/index.md

 ![Switching branches](branch-switcher.png "width=500")

 This allows easily switching to a new branch to make changes to a deployment process, without impacting the main branch.
+It allows rapidly switching between branches when viewing a specific step.

 ### Commit messages when saving